twho/algorithms-swift/README.md

 ### [Divide and Conquer](https://classroom.udacity.com/courses/ud401/lessons/10160749579/concepts/101586102940923)
 #### Lesson 1
+- Merge Sort
-- Multiplication Algorithms - naive and faster approaches
+- Multiplication using Divide and Conquer approach

 #### Lesson 2
 - Kth Smallest and Kth Largest in an unsorted array